 While each of the 574 federally recognized tribes across the United States has its own distinct history and culture, indigenous populations overall share an increased risk of cancer and other diseases, including diabetes, heart disease and obesity, due to a combination of living conditions; tobacco, drug and alcohol use; poor diet; and environmental contaminations.
 Coupling this with a lack of trust in health and governmental organizations due to long-term discrimination against indigenous peoples in the U.S., disparities in cancer research and treatment for indigenous communities have continued to increase.

 It’s a gap that Dr. Haring and colleagues are determined to close.

-Roswell Park established the CICR earlier this year.
+Roswell Park established the Department of Indigenous Cancer Health earlier this year.
 Led by Dr. Haring and supported by an intertribal Community Advisory Board and a staff that includes social workers and research coordinators, it's the first center of its kind in the Northeast focusing on reducing cancer's impact on indigenous communities across North America and beyond.

 Indigenous Cancer Research at Roswell Park

-Established in January 2020, read more about the Center for Indigenous Cancer Research (CICR).Learn More
+Established in January 2020, read more about the Department of Indigenous Cancer Health.Learn More

-"The CICR is really a part of the ‘seven generations’ type of thinking,” says Dr. Haring.
+"The Department of Indigenous Cancer Health is really a part of the ‘seven generations’ type of thinking,” says Dr. Haring.
 “Creating a collective to address these inequities and health disparities in cancer within our communities creates a sustainable healthy future for generations to come.
-And it isn't just the CICR working alone.
+And it isn't just the department working alone.
 It's the entire staff, departments and partners within Roswell Park and the initiatives that we put forward, the collective of our minds working together to make it a real success."